StartArticlesBlockchain: 5 mitos sobre a tecnologia que está transformando o mercado

 Ariel Scaliterhttps://www.agrotoken.com/br/home

 Founder and CTO of Agrotoken, Ariel Scaliter is a telecommunications engineer graduated from the University of Buenos Aires.
-He complemented his academic training with an MBA from UCEMA University, thus consolidating, your expertise in technology and business.
-With a passion for innovation and blockchain technology, Ariel plays a prominent role as the Director of the Blockchain and Cryptoeconomics Area at UCEMA University.
-In this position, he leads the development and dissemination of knowledge about technology.
-Ariel's experience as Blockchain Consultant Director at TravelX, BAG (Blockchain Art Gallery) and IOF Company also demonstrate their commitment to applying blockchain in various fields, from finance to digital art
+He complemented his academic background with an MBA from UCEMA University, thereby consolidating his expertise in technology and business.
+With a passion for innovation and blockchain technology, Ariel plays a prominent role as Director of the Blockchain and Cryptoeconomics Department at UCEMA University.
+In this position, he leads the development and dissemination of knowledge about the technology.
+Ariel's experience as Blockchain Consulting Director at TravelX, BAG (Blockchain Art Gallery), and IOF Company also demonstrates his commitment to applying blockchain across various fields, from finance to digital art.

 RELATED ARTICLES